forcedotcom/SalesforcePy/docs/_build/html/_sources/examples.rst.txt

 ---------------

 Use the ``sobjects`` class from the client to perform DML statements and file i/o with Salesforce objects.
-Here's an example to demonstrate insert operation.
+Here's an example to demonstrate such insert operation.

 .. code-block:: python